 Hi, I’m Elaina.

 Originally from New York State, I graduated from UNC-Chapel Hill with a degree in International Studies and Mandarin in 2011.
-I worked for a Fortune 500 company as a management consultant until April 2013, when I quit in pursuit of growth and adventure.
-I now move to a new country every 3 months, where I execute marketing projects in emerging markets.
+I worked for a Fortune 500 company as a management consultant until April 2013, when I quit in pursuit of growth and adventure (you can read about My 30-Day Life Overhaul here).
+I found my dream job that let me move to a new country every 3 months as a project director for a company specialized in emerging markets.
+I did that for over two years until I resigned (for now) in September 2015 to travel indefinitely, running a small business to pay my travel expenses.
+These days I’m a blogger, freelance writer, photographer, travel planner, and career coach.

-I am thrilled to be living out this important part of my life to the fullest – and I want to help every one of my peers feel the exact same way!
+I am thrilled to be living out this important part of my life to the fullest – and I want to help every one of you feel the exact same way!
 That’s why I started this blog in September of 2012.
+I don’t preach quitting your day job and traveling aimlessly; my message is to dream big, take risks, and live your twenties (and beyond) as a great adventure.
+If that means travel, wonderful.
+If it means finding your dream job at an established company, great.
+If it means starting your own small business, that works too!
+It’s all about identifying your mission, pursuing what you find fulfilling, and rejecting constricting norms and ideas.

 Some Things I Think